 - 1. Only results from unformed/loose stool specimens, conforming to the shape of the container, should be included in CDI LabID Event surveillance and reporting. - 2.
-Duplicate CDI LabID Events should not be reported to NHSN. - 3.
+All non-duplicate C. difficile assays must be reported, even if the resident had a positive specimen prior to transfer or admission to the LTCF.
+Note: This practice is important to understand the burden of CDI in the LTCF. - 3.
 When applying the LabID Event rules, the date of specimen collection is considered as Day 1 of the count. - 4.
 LabID Event rules apply to specimens collected while the resident is receiving care from the LTCF, including specimens collected from an emergency department (ED) or outpatient (OP) setting during a resident's current admission.
 Note: Laboratory results obtained before a resident's admission to the LTCF or during an admission in another facility are excluded from LabID Event reporting. - 5.
 If a specimen is collected while the resident is receiving care from an ED or OP setting, the Resident Care Location and Primary Resident Service Type should indicate the resident's primary LTCF location and service type prior to the ED or OP visit. - 6.
 When performing LabID Event reporting for CDI, the facility must identify and report from all locations within the LTCF, referred to as FacWideIN. - 7.
 NHSN recommends that each facility keep an internal line listing log of all C. difficile positive laboratory assay's as a reference in LabID event reporting to ensure the 14-day rule is applied correctly.